-N-Ring - Configuration - Mode
+N-Ring - Configuration

-The Mode tab will display the N-Ring basic configuration settings.
+The Configuration tab under the N-Ring category will display the N-Ring basic configuration settings.
 By default, N-Ring is in Auto Member mode and the N-Ring Aging Time is 20 seconds.

 Following the Modify button on the above example, the administrator will see a list of configurable fields for the N-Ring configuration, as below.